dfo-osdt/osp-docs/docs/contributing.md

 ### Stop the Development Server
 Within the terminal instance running the Development Server send a kill command by pressing the keys **Control + c**.

+## Documentation
+The documentation site is built using the Vuepress 2 source code contained within this repository.
+Each page on this site is written in (Markdown)[https://www.markdownguide.org/] and saved as a .md file.
+VuePress 2 will automatically convert the Markdown files to (HTML)[https://developer.mozilla.org/en-US/docs/Web/HTML].
+If you are running the (Local Development Server)[#Start-Local-Development-Server] you will see these changes upon saving the file.

+All the Markdown source files are placed in the `docs` directory.
+There are two translations being maintained:
+- English (en-US) in `/docs/guide` path
+- French (Français) in `/docs/fr/guide` path

+Whenever a new page file is created, the following steps should be taken:
+1) A new page file with the identical name should be created in the other language guide
+2) The new page should be added to the

 ## Project Structure

 ```md